Dry and dehydrated skin may feel the same, but their causes are different: dehydrated skin lacks water, while dry skin lacks lipids

 If a dry skin type sounds like you, be sure to use a dry skin regimen that contains oil- or cream-based products daily.
 You may also want to keep a hand treatment for dry skin with you at all times.

-If you think your skin is dehydrated, try to identify what's dehydrating you and correct it.
+If you think your skin is dehydrated, try to identify what’s dehydrating you and correct it.
 It could be your lifestyle or your environment.
 Use water-rich products like Skin Hydrating Booster and Skin Hydrating Masque, which contain water-loving Hyaluronic Acid to help balance your skin as needed.
+Look for a product that targets the signals of dehydration before you may even notice them yourself, like Smart Response Serum.
+This serum is a great choice for skin that’s constantly changing since its SmartResponse Technology reaches even the smallest cracks in the moisture barrier and responds where it detects dehydration.
 And keep a water-based, hydrating toner handy to hydrate your skin throughout the day.

 Pro Tip: It is entirely possible for your skin to be dry and dehydrated at the same time.
 If this is the case, use a regimen that contains oil and water.
 If you need help finding the right products, chat with one of our skin therapists!